LilianBsc/loc-and-kiss/README.md

 - Send the address by email or else
 - Put it on a GitHub server so it can be access from anywhere
 - Rules readable
+- Save the previous location in a BDD
+- Loc the next level according to rules
+- Login

 Author: LilianBsc